twentyOne2x/attnmarkets-docs/docs/users/for-launchpads-and-incubators.md

 From day one, this makes the project:

-- “credit-ready” as soon as it has fees,
+- “credit-ready” as soon as it has revenues,
 - with no painful migration later.

 ---